Sarah Jessica Parker Calls Rumors Regarding Troubled Marriage ‘Disgraceful’

-Actress Sarah Jessica Parker calls rumors regarding the “troubling” state of her marriage to Matthew Broderick “disgraceful” as a story published in a national tabloid upset the former Sex and the City star so much she took to Instagram to refute them.
+Actress Sarah Jessica Parker calls rumors regarding the “troubling” state of her marriage to Matthew Broderick “disgraceful,” as a story published in a national tabloid upset the former Sex and the City star so much that she took to Instagram to refute them.

-Parker shared an email from The National Enquirer on her Instagram account where the tabloid requested comment regarding an alleged story they planned to run regarding reported trouble within the 22-year marriage of the actress and Broderick.
-The National Enquirer alleges they have what they call “an eyewitness account” of Parker and Broderick getting into a “screaming match.”
+Parker shared an email from The National Enquirer on her Instagram account, where the tabloid requested comment regarding an alleged story they planned to run detailing reported trouble within the 22-year marriage between the actress and Broderick.
+The National Enquirer alleges that they have what they call “an eyewitness account” of Parker and Broderick getting into a “screaming match.”

-Parker emphatically denied the allegations and called the story “fabricated.”
+Parker emphatically denied the allegations, and called the story “fabricated.”

 “Just like clockwork.
 Over a decade of the same, untrue, disgraceful nonsense,” Parker penned in the caption regarding the allegations.
-Her rebuke was met with supportive comments from the actress’ fans, who encouraged the celebrity to not listen to any form of untruth’s that might be published about her.
+Her rebuke was met with supportive comments from the actress’s fans, who encouraged the celebrity to not listen to any form of untruths that might be published about her.

-The couple has been married since 1997.
-The couple shares three kids together; 16-year-old James and 9-year-old Marion and Tabitha.
+The couple has been married since 1997 and shares three kids together — 16-year-old James and 9-year-old Marion and Tabitha.

 View this post on Instagram